waleedmandour/awe-system2/README.md

 A Multimodal, LLM-based Automated Writing Evaluation (AWE) System for Formative Assessment

-**For Foundation and Post-Foundation Year Students At Sultan Qaboos University**
+**For Foundation and Credit Course Students At Sultan Qaboos University**

 ---